Denver Law offers a variety of scholarship opportunities to students:

 - For additional information scholarship renewal requirements, go to Retaining Scholarship Eligibility

-Please note these scholarships are for current students for the 2014-2015 academic year.
+Please note these scholarships are for current students, enrolled during the the 2016-2017 academic year.
 Newly admitted students are not eligible to apply for Named Scholarships.